dfo-pacific-science/qualark/SETUP_GUIDE.md

 This guide explains how to set up the Qualark pipeline for production use with PostgreSQL database and email notifications.

-## Current Status: Excel Parsing Integrated
+## Current Status: Production Ready

-The pipeline now automatically parses Excel files to CSV as part of the regular routine for version control purposes.
-All data processing uses the parsed CSV files as the source of truth.
+The pipeline is now production-ready with comprehensive functionality including database integration, SharePoint uploads, enhanced notifications, and Azure DevOps integration.
+All features can be enabled using flip switches when credentials are available.

 ## Quick Start Testing